Dr Guthrie's List D Schools, Edinburgh.

 Carrots and potatoes were kept in this hut,

-One night I sneaked downstairs to the kitchen because I was starving.
+One night I sneaked downstairs to the kitchen because I was hungry.

 I found everything locked up with huge padlocks,